 At this time, the surface of the flour looks undisturbed.
 I dug into the flour to find the dough ball.
 It felt like a meteorite, hard, dense and unyielding.
 It took a sharp knife and some effort to cut the outer skin off.
 To my surprise, the inside was moist and soft.
 Softer than when the ball was formed.

-Now knead in 1/2 cup of fresh chlorine free water to form a softer mass.
+Now knead in 1/2 cup of water to form a softer mass.
 Once that is done, knead in 1 cup of flour from the container.
 Once that is done, work in more flour or water as needed to restore the dough ball to its original consistency on day one.
 Again, bury the dough ball in the container of flour.
 Bury it fairly well centered.
 Make sure the dough ball is covered.
 Cover the container to protect it from pests, store it at 50 to 65F and leave it alone for 24 hours.

 It took a good bit more flour than the recipe suggested.
 However, I did make a dough ball and bury it.

 Day four - repeat the process from day three.
 By this point, the Desem should have begun to have an aroma.
 It should have a fresh aroma, with a hint of fermentation about it, and should remind you of sprouting wheat.
 If it doesn't, add a bit more water to make the dough ball a bit softer.

 The surface of the flour showed a lot of disruption as the dough ball had risen.
 I again dug out the dough ball and found that it had a thinner crust than last time.
 I peeled off the crust and was greeted with a wonderful aroma.
 Deep, clean, and earthy.
 The dough ball was quite moist and it had bubbles in it.
 I again mixed it with water and flour and buried the dough ball into the flour.
 I am beginning to understand the quantity of flour - it took a good bit more than the cup the recipe called for.
 I doubt we'll use the 10 lbs of flour, but we'll be using a lot of flour.